-Submit letters of commitment from all subrecipient and third party cost share providers.
-If applicable, also include any letters of commitment from suppliers/partners/end users/future customers/labor unions/community-based organizations (one-page maximum per letter).
-Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_LOCs".
+Submit letters of commitment from all subrecipient and third-party cost share providers.
+If applicable, also include any letters of commitment from partners/end users (one-page maximum per letter).
+Save the letters of commitment in a single PDF file using the following convention for the title "ControlNumber LeadOrganization LOCs".